bcongdon/gdq-stats/README.md

 * `Jekyll` + `Reduce` to generate / minify the site's assets

 ## Backend
-This page uses [SGDQ-Collector](https://github.com/bcongdon/sgdq-collector) to parse the SGDQ donation tracker and to collect Twitch viewship information.
-This data is scraped every minute.
+This page uses [SGDQ-Collector](https://github.com/bcongdon/sgdq-collector) to parse the SGDQ donation tracker and to collect Twitch viewership information.
+This data is updated every minute.

 Firebase is used as the backend data repository.
 SGDQ-Collector also saves more granular data to a MongoDB database for later analysis.